andres983/OlSoftware2024/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory and This will raise the json server on port 8000.

 ## Json Server

-Run `npm run backend` This will raise the server on port 8000.
+Run `npm run backend` This will raise the json server on port 8000.

 http://localhost:8000/login
 http://localhost:8000/notification